Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 The San Francisco Mining Exchange

-The San Francisco Mining Exchange is the second oldest exchange in the United States, after the New York Stock Exchange.
-The Mining Exchange formed in 1862 to trade mining stocks and commissioned this building in the early 1920s.
+The San Francisco Mining Exchange is the second-oldest exchange in the United States, after the New York Stock Exchange.
+The Mining Exchange, formed in 1862 to trade mining stocks, commissioned this building in the early 1920s.
 The mining exchange was hit hard by the stock market crash and relocated five years later, in 1928.
 The Mining Exchange dissolved in 1967.
-This building has sat empty since 1979 and serves as a reminder of a bygone era where San Francisco greats developed their fortune.
+This building has sat empty since 1979 and serves as a reminder of a bygone era when San Francisco’s greats built their fortunes.
 (Think Hearst, Coit, Ralston, and more!)

 Wrapping Up the Walking Tour of San Francisco

 Wrapping up our walking tour of San Francisco with a baby, we were able to enjoy the view of the Bay Bridge at night.
-The lights twinkling off the bay provide peace in a bustling city.
+The lights twinkling over the bay bring peace to a bustling city.
 San Francisco is a fantastic place to vacation with a baby, so long as you prepare.

 Continue to the Embarcadero station.
 From the Embarcadero station, you can get transportation to travel nearly anywhere.